Building Pipelines

 */

-Using tap allows us to execute side effects during the computation without altering the result.
+Using Effect.tap allows us to execute side effects during the computation without altering the result.
 This can be useful for logging, performing additional actions, or observing the intermediate values without interfering with the main computation flow.

 all